Configure call settings for your users

 To configure immediate call forward settings:

-To configure simultaneous ringing, on the same page select Ring the user's devices.
+• To configure simultaneous ringing, on the same page select Ring the user's devices.
 In the Also allow drop-down, select the appropriate simultaneous ringing setting.
+Call forwarding and simultaneous ringing to people in organization or Call forwarding and simultaneous ringing to external phone numbers in Voice > Calling policies must be turned on for this call forward type and destination to be available.
+These settings are on by default.

-The configuration of call delegation and group call pickup are integrated into the call forward and unanswered settings by selecting the appropriate type.
-For example, to configure that calls should also ring the user's delegates, on the same page select Call delegation under Also allow.
-Then add the appropriate delegates by selecting Add people and clicking Save.
+The configuration of call delegation and group call pickup is integrated into the call forward and unanswered settings by selecting the appropriate type.
+For example, to configure calls to also ring the user's delegates, on the same page select Call delegation under Also allow.
+Then add the appropriate delegates by selecting Add people and selecting Save.
+For more information, see Call sharing and group call pickup.

 This video shows the steps to view and edit the voice settings for a user.